THIS ARTICLE INCLUDES A FREE PRINTABLE

 Affirmations provide the opportunity to strengthen a growth mindset, especially during challenging moments.
-Simply write or copy a few of your family’s favorites and place in a jar near the launch pad for easy access in the morning!
+Simply write or copy a few of your family’s favorites and place them in a jar near the launch pad for easy access in the morning!

 For affirmation ideas, use our 25 Growth Mindset Statements and Affirmations included in the Growth Mindset Printables Kit.